escorciav/moments-retrieval/notebooks/README.md

 Welcome to @escorcia garage!!!

 Research projects are highly non-linear, thus designing code in advance becomes too much overhead for a single person.
 Moreover, dealing with data just adds more fire to the non-trivial amount of under specification in research.
-Based on this, I ended up setting a middle point, the garage, where I just prototype, debug and play while it becomes easy how to solve the problem.
+Based on this, I ended up setting a middle point, the garage, where I just prototype, debug and play while it's less fuzzy how to solve the problem.

-Sometimes, cells takes a lot of time that I prefer to move them onto "scripts" an let them running on clusters.
-In general, the code here requires refactoring, but at least you might find comments and figures to guide you XD.
+Sometimes, cells takes a lot of time that I prefer to move them onto "/scripts" an let them running on clusters.
+In general, the code here requires refactoring, but at least you might find comments and figures to guide you 😅.

 __Notes__: